azproduction/lmd/README.md

 ---------------------------

 You can build async LMD package.
 Then your packages can require off-package modules from http server.
-Build LMD package using `lmd_async` version.
+Build LMD package using `async: true` flag.
 LMD loader now can require javascript FunctionsExpressions, JSON or template strings asynchronously.
 LMD parses file content depend on `Content-type` header.
 You must work online using HTTP server for correct headers, if you work offline (using `file:` protocol) then `Content-type` header will be INVALID so all modules will be strings.